 This week's Terrebonne Water District Recall was the first in Deschutes County in 12 years.
 But, as this article notes, the county has a long history of recall attempts.
-The county has seen at least 12 recalls advance to the ballots since 1967:

 In 1967, a Deschutes County group called Citizens for Honest Government tried to recall a county commissioner and judge.
 The group claimed the officials were restricting citizens’ property rights by creating ordinances restricting certain development on private land.